 How to efficiently collect feedback on your TikTok videos

-If you’ve ever created TikTok videos (in-house or for a client) you must have been in a situation where you had to collide various feedback from different platforms.
+If you’ve ever created TikTok videos (in-house or for a client) you must have been in a situation where you had to consolidate various feedback from different platforms.
 This takes time and costs you nerves, trying to figure out how to interpret all the feedback.

 A video review and collaboration tool like Filestage can help you avoid this scenario by inviting all your reviewers in one platform to leave their feedback.
 Your whole team can then share, discuss, and approve all their files, all in one place and without stress.